3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Experimental Setup

-In this frame of reference, $v_r>0$ would be a movement outwards from the center of the plasma, $v_\theta>0$ is defined as the clockwise movement, and $v_z>0$ is an upwards movement from the cathode to the anode.
+In this frame of reference, $v_r>0$ is defined as a movement outwards from the center of the plasma, $v_\theta>0$ is defined as the clockwise movement, and $v_z>0$ is an upwards movement from the cathode ($z=0$ mm) to the anode ($z=16$ mm).

 In order to be able to collect light with the bottom fiber, it was necessary to cut a symmetrical cross pattern in the cathode mesh so that the scattered light could be collected by the bottom fiber bundle.
-This cross has a width of 2mm and a length of 15 mm, and it is aligned with the laser path.
+This cross has a width of 2~mm and a length of 15 mm, and it is aligned with the laser path.

-Before analyzing the TS spectra obtained, first it is necessary to identify if the scattering is coherent or not, and also it is important to identify whether or not the electrons and ions in the plasma are magnetized, as this can heavily impact the spectral density function \cite{froula}.
+Before analyzing the TS spectra obtained, first it is necessary to identify if the scattering is collective or not, and also it is important to identify whether or not the electrons and ions in the plasma are magnetized, as this can heavily impact the spectral density function \cite{froula}.
 In order to identify if the TS spectra obtained are in the collective regime or not, we need to look at the $\alpha = \frac{1}{k\lambda_D}$ parameter, which relates the Debye length of the plasma with the scattering wave vector.
-The TS regime agrees mostly with the collective regime, provided by an $\alpha \approx 0.5 - 2.6$ parameter, with most spectra being in the collective regime.
-For the ions and electrons to be magnetized, first the scattering length needs to be much larger than the cyclotron radius of the ions and electrons in order for the dynamics observed by our line of sight to be affected.
-And secondly, the period of one revolution need to be much smaller than the coherence time and the integration time of the detector \cite{froula}.
+The TS regime agrees mostly with the collective regime, with $\alpha \approx 0.5 - 2.6$ across the dataset and most spectra well above $\alpha = 1$.
+For the ions and electrons to be magnetized, or rather, for the spectral density function to be influenced by the magnetic field, first the scattering length needs to be much larger than the cyclotron radius of the particles.
+Second, the particles need to complete an appreciable fraction of a cyclotron orbit during the integration time of the spectrometer and the coherence time of the laser source \cite{froula}.
 The first and second conditions are respectively: